 Outcomes

-A SAFe Portfolio primarily measures business outcomes by defining Objectives and Key Results (OKR) for Strategic Themes and Value Stream Key Performance Indicators (KPIs).
+A portfolio primarily measures business outcomes by defining Objectives and Key Results for Strategic Themes and Value Stream Key Performance Indicators (KPIs).

-- OKRs are a goal-setting framework that provides objective evidence of progress (Key Results) toward achieving a set of business outcomes (objectives).
+- OKRs are a goal-setting framework that provides objective evidence of progress (key results) toward achieving a set of business objectives.
 They help anchor ambitious goals with reality.
-OKRs facilitate breaking out of status quo thinking and enable the portfolio to explore new, often unknown, territory.
+OKRs facilitate breaking status quo thinking and enable the portfolio to explore new, often unknown, territory.
 If the portfolio has a big dream—and inspiring strategic theme—OKRs will help measure progress toward achieving it.

 - KPIs are specific and quantifiable measures of business results for the value streams within that portfolio.
-Outcome metrics of this kind are typically context-specific and depend heavily on the organization, business model, and the nature of solutions delivered to the customer.
-For example, the customer conversion rate may be a meaningful metric for an eCommerce business but would be inapplicable to a microchip manufacturer.
-Some indicators, however, may be successfully applied across contexts, such as the Net Promoter Score.
-The Value Stream KPIs article provides guidance for defining appropriate KPIs, informed by the strategic themes for that particular SAFe Portfolio.
+Outcome metrics are typically context-specific and depend heavily on the organization, business model, and the nature of solutions delivered to the customer.
+Some indicators, however, may be successfully applied across contexts, such as the net promoter score.
+The Value Stream KPIs article defines appropriate key performance indicators informed by the portfolio’s strategic themes.

 Flow